-It’s often hailed as a health and fitness superfood, but is chicken really healthy?
+Chicken is often hailed as the ultimate fitness superfood, but is this really the case?
 We explore this below.

 Chicken is presented to us as the pinnacle of ‘clean eating’ and we’re told it’s an ideal source of protein because it’s lower in calories and fat than red meat.
 But is chicken healthy and how does it compare to plant-based protein sources?

 Despite what the marketing campaigns tell us, there are various health concerns associated with eating chicken.
 Not only is chicken contaminated with bacteria, it also raises LDL (“bad”) cholesterol to the same extent as red meat.

 Keep reading to learn why chicken is far from the superfood it’s cracked up to be.

 It is well-documented that saturated fat and cholesterol are key contributors to heart disease, both of which are abundant in animal-derived foods.

 Many people swap red meat for chicken believing it is a health food, and although there are some nutritional benefits, chicken is still high in LDL cholesterol when compared to plant-based foods.

 Research has shown that chicken raises LDL cholesterol to the same extent as red meat.
 One study compared diets low in saturated fat that obtain protein from red meat, white meat and meatless sources.
 It found that red and white meat raised LDL cholesterol compared to meat-free protein sources such as legumes, grains and nuts.